Vulkro vs Snyk

 - Ecosystem breadth.
 IDE plugins for every editor, GitHub PR comments, JIRA / ServiceNow integrations, and years of enterprise deployment polish.
 Vulkro's integration surface is narrower.

 - More languages.
-Snyk Code analyzes most modern languages; Vulkro's deep analysis is JS/TS, Python, and Go.
+Snyk Code analyzes most modern languages; Vulkro's deep analysis is JavaScript/TypeScript, Python, Go, and Java (Spring).

 - A managed vendor relationship.
 Onboarding, dedicated CSMs, and contractual SOC 2 coverage from the vendor, if that is what your procurement process needs.